valence-corp/sprite/docs/_tutorials/5_createDocument.md

 #### Transactions

 ArcadeDB is a transactional database.
 This is preferred for applications that require a high level of data integrity.
-All non-idempotent operations (operations that can change the database) must be part of a transaction.
+[CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations must be part of a transaction.

 Sprite has various methods for orchestrating transactions, but this tutorial will utilize the `DocumentModality.transaction()` method, which incorporates some abstraction to reduce boilerplate.